 If you’re scheduling events and processes, WP Crontrol is an excellent tool for gaining complete insight into everything in the cron queue, the functions each action hooks into, and the arguments passed.

 It’s also a great tool for diagnosing performance challenges arising from plugins or processes backing up or multiplying out of control – something which happens frustratingly often with poorly build themes and plugins!

-Both handle a ton of clever performance optimisation, static page caching, header management and a myriad of minor stuff which all combine to make a site run super-fast.
+Each of these handle a ton of clever performance optimisation bits, ranging from static page caching, to header management, and a myriad of minor things which all combine to make a site run super-fast.
 Can’t live without them.

 WP Rocket gives you a great boost out of the box, but lacks fine control over individual elements.